how far we've come

 The Unarmed Road Of Flight. . . .
 By 1964, as Greg entered his senior year at Americus High School, the United States was truly beginning to live up to the words of Abraham Lincoln and the nation’s Founding Fathers.
 Something about all men created equal and born with certain unalienable rights.
 That July, the Civil Rights Act of 1964 became the law of the land.
 Other reforms on freedom’s side, like the Voting Rights Act, would soon follow.
 However, there was no celebration of the enacted freedoms among the so-called responsible business and religious leaders of Americus.
 But celebrations or not, on August 31, 1964, Americus High School was finally integrated.
 Three black students registered for classes, ready to take on the pain that went with the pride of being first.

 Greg realized his black friends needed support, so he joined the three black students as they rode in a limo supplied by Barnum’s Funeral Home.
-Greg knew he wasn’t losing any friends among the students who greeted him and the three young blacks with hurled bricks, rocks, obscenities and various other forms of intimidation.
+Greg knew he wasn’t losing any friends among the students who greeted him and the three young blacks with hurled bricks, rocks, obscenities and other forms of intimidation.
 After all, his Koinonia background doomed any friendship with his classmates.
 But since he was white, the hatred directed at Greg was even angrier; he was the traitor in their midst.
 The torment was unrelenting.
 He was pushed, shoved, beaten, even threatened with a blackjack.
 It was tempting for him to break away and be done with it.
 The diploma could wait; a piece of paper from that school in that town couldn’t amount to much anyway.
 But he carried on, wishing for peace and wishing to act peacefully.

-But turning the other cheek is a tall order, even for one who considered the tenet core to his being.
+But turning the other cheek is a tall order, even for one who considered the tenet core his spiritual core.
 Greg didn’t want to use his fists but he was tired of the anxiety and fear.
 At least he needed to learn how to defend himself and perhaps deliver a blow that would make his adversaries think twice the next time they chastised him.
 His thoughts on the matter, however, took an uphill course.
 If he abandoned his pacific creed, even momentarily, he would have to win the fight big-time.
-And if he did, would one victorious bout would rule out any further challenges?
+And if he did, would one victorious bout rule out any further challenges?

 Need A Shot Of Love. . . .
 Early in his senior year, Greg was surrounded by the usual gang of tormentors.
 One guy in particular, Thomas Jordan, was spoiling for a fight and he had plenty of support.
 A tag-team ready to pummel Greg.
 The legion of bullies knocked Greg’s books out of his hands and demanded he duke it out.
 Thomas slugged Greg in the left cheek.
 After turning the other cheek, Greg followed yet another of Jesus’s commandments, remembering to “love your enemies and pray for those who persecute you.”
 Greg adhered to the scriptures from both the Old and New Testaments ( Proverbs 15:1 and Matthew 5:44).
 He moved closer to his enemy, hoping a soft answer would turn away wrath.
 Greg took Solomon’s wisdom to heart.
 And it worked.
 The bullies were stunned and confused.
 The fight was over nearly as soon as it began.
 Greg walked away.
-Life would hardly be nothing but blue skies from then on, but the darkest days were finally behind him.
+Life would hardly be blue skies from then on, but the darkest days were finally behind him.

 Greg Wittkamper got his Americus High School diploma, for whatever it was worth.
 The diploma confirmed he had completed the courses required by the State of Georgia.
 But his was an education that went above and beyond the standard curriculum — an intensive study on the plagues of hatred and ignorance.
 Given all he had learned, Greg realized it was time to get out of Georgia.
 The education would continue in other countries, on other continents.
 On graduation night, he celebrated with black friends on their side of Americus.
 Yet far more exotic destinations, with their attendant lessons and revelations, awaited.
 Also in Greg’s journey, more than 40 years in the offing, would be confessions, apologies, reconciling and the strength needed to forgive.